andrew/ultimate-awesome/README.md

 - [awesome-open-source-space-data-apis](https://github.com/awesomelistsio/awesome-open-source-space-data-apis) - A curated list of open source APIs, tools, and resources for accessing and analyzing space-related data.
 - [awesome-podcasting-tools](https://github.com/awesomelistsio/awesome-podcasting-tools) - A curated list of tools, platforms, resources, and tips for podcasting.
 - [awesome-quantum-programming-frameworks](https://github.com/awesomelistsio/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.
-- [awesome-robotics](https://github.com/awesomelistsio/awesome-robotics) - A curated list of tools, frameworks, libraries, and resources for robotics.
 - [awesome-social-media](https://github.com/awesomelistsio/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
 - [awesome-myst](https://github.com/awesome-myst/awesome-myst) - 😎 A MyST 🌫️ (Markedly Structured Text) Awesome List.
 - [awesome-code-tools](https://github.com/bar9/awesome-code-tools) - A curated list of awesome tools, resources and workflow tips for coding.